thebeswick/pp_iac/circleci/lab4/README.md

 # Lab 4 CircleCI

 In this lab we'll get up and running with CircleCI by running through their "Hello World" Tutoral.
-You'll need your AWS and GitHub credentials as we'll be deploying Packer images through CircleCI
+You'll need your AWS and GitHub :bowtie: credentials as we'll be deploying Packer images through CircleCI

 1. Go to the CircleCI and sign up for a [free account](https://circleci.com/signup/) I recommend signing up using your GitHub account as it links everything up